6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 Kanazawa's gorgeous oden, "crab mask," is said to have originated at this restaurant.

 Koubako crab, a specialty of Hokuriku in winter, is a female snow crab.
 The shell is stuffed with the meat of the crab, making the crab mask an extravagant oden.
-Known as the originator of kanimomen, this restaurant offers a sumptuous dish that includes not only the crab meat but also the outer and inner roe, allowing you to enjoy the roe and crab miso as well (from mid-November to the end of the year).
-The restaurant is also popular for its unique oden dishes, such as Kaga vegetable "kinjiso" kneaded into the standard Kanazawa oden "fukashi" (hamburger patty) and other local seasonal vegetables.
+Known as the originator of kanimomen, this restaurant offers a sumptuous dish that includes not only the crab meat but also the outer and inner roe, allowing you to enjoy the roe and crab miso as well (from early November to the end of the year).
+The unique oden varieties, such as Kaga vegetable "kinjiso" kneaded into the standard Kanazawa oden "fukashi (hanpen)," and other local seasonal vegetables, are also very popular.

 A pioneer of Kanazawa oden, the proprietress's smile is heartwarming!